Granadilla

 GRANADILLA ENGINEERING CHALLENGE:

 Prior to their partnership with Global Brigades, there was no large-scale infrastructure that brought running water to the homes of Granadilla.
-Community members accessed water year-round from two shallow wells with hand pumps installed in a spring within the community.
-There was also a small stream that runs through the community that families often use for washing clothes, bathing, and domestic needs.
-Some families live relatively close to the spring and stream, while others had to walk significant distances to carry water back to their homes.
-Since water was pumped directly out of the spring and there was no central water storage or distribution system, Granadilla was unable to centrally and consistently treat their water.
+Community members accessed water year-round from two shallow wells with hand pumps installed in spring within the community.
+There was also a small stream that ran through the community that families often used for washing clothes, bathing, and domestic needs.
+Some families live relatively close to the spring and stream, while others have to walk significant distances to carry water back to their homes.
+Since the water was pumped directly out of the spring and there was no central water storage or distribution system, Granadilla was unable to centrally and consistently treat their water.
 Thus, families were typically using contaminated water and might not have been treating the water in their homes.
-Untreated water is a root cause of many of the health concerns of the community members.
+Untreated water is the root cause of many of the health concerns of the community members.

 3